If you're planning a trip to the French Alps and you live in Europe, why not take the train and signRead More

 AUBERGE DU MOULIN

 Seen from outside, this unique restaurant looks like somebody's house.
 That's probably because it is somebody's house.
 It is run by two sisters who live in the Auberge!
 The Auberge du Moulin is nothing but an ode to local and slow food.
-The whole setting (an old farmhouse, a big tree in front of it casting a nice shade over a few tables, the vegetable garden a few meters away, the hen house a bit further) may remind you of your grandmother's house if you were lucky to grow up in the countryside.
+The whole setting (an old farmhouse, a big tree in front of it casting a shadow over a few tables, the vegetable garden a few meters away, the hen house a bit further) may remind you of your grandmother's house if you were lucky to grow up in the countryside.

-The set menu (beverages not included) costs 29€ - a price you'll undoubtedly consider very good when you'll come out of a meal at the Auberge du Moulin.
-Indeed, everything there, from the warm welcome of the two owners to the beautiful and peaceful environment, makes the gastronomic experience both uniquely authentic and authentically unique!
+The set menu (beverages not included) costs 29€.
+Everything from the warm welcome of the two owners to the beautiful and peaceful environment, makes this gastronomic experience both uniquely authentic and authentically unique!

-At the very end of the road, nested at the foot of a spectacular mountainous environment, stands the picturesque village of Prapic.
+At the very end of the road, nestled at the foot of a spectacular mountainous environment, stands the picturesque village of Prapic.
 It is so remote that the old locals, when they refer to someone from Prapic, say "(s)he came out of Prapic", rather than "(s)he was born in Prapic"!
 The whole area is really stunning, and is one of the best places in the Champsaur Valley to spot the iconic animal of the region, the lovely marmot!